CoCoNut-UvA/nutcracker/README.md

 newlines in the middle of a definition, the code isn't styled properly.

 *The solution for this would probably be implementing an actual language server.
-Feel free to contact me if you're interested in aiding with developing this.*
+Feel free to contact us if you're interested in aiding with developing this.*

 ## Development
 Pull requests are always welcome!